-Conservation status: Albert’s lyrebird is listed as Near Threatened in Queensland (Nature Conservation Act 1992) and is ranked as a low priority under the department's Back on Track species prioritisation framework.
+Conservation status: Albert’s lyrebird is listed as Near Threatened in Queensland (Nature Conservation Act 1992).

 The Albert’s lyrebird is a ground-dwelling bird with the female reaching approximately 75 cm in length and males 90 cm.
 They are chestnut-brown in colour with a rufous undertail, rump and throat.
 When displaying, the male inverts and spreads its tail over the body and head.
 The two outer feathers of the male’s tail are black and broad right to their tips.
 Next to these are ten bushy filamentaries which are black above and silvery on the underside.
 In the centre of the tail are two long, slim ribbons which in display are often held well apart from the rest of the tail.
 The tail of the female is shorter, simpler, slightly drooping and lacks filamentaries.

 Habitat and distribution

 The Albert's lyrebird is mostly confined to rainforests and wet sclerophyll forests with mesic understorey usually over 300 m above sea level.